GANESH C. THAKUR, PhD, MBA, NAE

 - Chairman, IIT (Indian School of Mines) Alumni Association of North America (ISMAANA) 2014 to date

-- Elected a Member of the National Academy of Engineering (NAE) – USA, 2016
+- Elected as a Member of the National Academy of Engineering (NAE) – USA, 2016

 - Indian School of Mines Distinguished Alumni Award, 2016